franciscoxavier04/pm-BIM/docs/release-notes/15-5-0/README.md

 This change improves clarity by showing relations in the exact order they were added — with the oldest first — and removes the previous grouping by visibility status.

-### Group work package-related project settings in a new entry called 'Work packages'
+### Work package related project settings grouped in a new entry

 To improve navigation, related project settings have been grouped under a new **Work packages** section in the project settings.
 This section includes three tabs: